IsidreMas/FootballAnalyticsTFM/README.md

 # Football Analytics
- Football analytics project within the Physics Department of the UAB. sfsf
+ Football analytics project within the Physics Department of the UAB.

+ (README not written yet)